s-jiang/project-3-understanding-user-behavior/.ipynb_checkpoints/proj3_report-checkpoint.md

 In words, for every 10 seconds, up until 10 rounds have passed, we will have Apache Bench generate 10 purchase_a_sword events from user user1.comcast.com, 10 join_guild events from user1.comcast.com, and 5 join_guild events from foo.gmail.com.

+The terminal will start to output verbose summaries of the groups of events generated.
+They mention the document path (ie. /join_guild), the amount of data transferred, and more.
+I've omitted those outputs to save space.

+---
+## Stream and Hive

+We stream data after processing it through Spark into HDFS and write the metadata of the associated table to the Hive metastore.
+This can be done within one python script but I chose to split the stream and hive processes into two separate scripts.
+The script with both stream and hive can be found in [`stream_and_hive.py`](stream_and_hive.py).

+Here, we will use `stream.py` and `hive.py`, which will be described in the following sections.

-### stream.py: Pyspark transformation of generated data
+### `stream.py`: Pyspark transformation of generated data

-Spark will pull events from kafka, define a table schema, filter and transform events and then write them to storage.
+In a new terminal, we will use Spark to pull raw events data from kafka, define a table schema, filter and transform events and then write that data to storage (HDFS).

+We choose to define the table schema so we won't have to infer the schema during any querying that happens later on in the pipeline.

+Instead of using the terminal version of Pyspark, we use this script to automate the processing of streamed data.

+How this works is commented in the copy of `stream.py` below.

 ```python
 #!/usr/bin/env python